Decomposing Crowd Wisdom: Domain-Specific Calibration Dynamics in Prediction Markets: Market mechanics, data and definitions

 \subsection{Data source}

-Data are drawn from two major prediction market exchanges using the pre-collected dataset of \citet{becker2026microstructure}.
-The primary analysis platform is Kalshi, regulated by the US Commodity Futures Trading Commission (CFTC), which operates a central limit order book for binary event contracts paying \$1.00 if a specified event occurs and \$0.00 otherwise.
+Data are drawn from two major prediction market exchanges using the data collection framework of \citet{becker2026microstructure}.
+The primary data source is Kalshi, regulated by the US Commodity Futures Trading Commission (CFTC), which operates a central limit order book for binary event contracts paying \$1.00 if a specified event occurs and \$0.00 otherwise.
 Contracts trade at prices between \$0.01 and \$0.99.
-For cross-platform validation, the analysis uses Polymarket, a decentralised exchange operating on the Polygon blockchain, with the same central limit order book mechanism.
-Unlike Kalshi, Polymarket is unregulated, globally accessible, and allows pseudonymous trading via blockchain wallets.
-These structural differences (regulatory environment, trader demographics, market mechanism) make Polymarket an informative validation platform: patterns that replicate across both exchanges are unlikely to be platform-specific artefacts.
+For cross-platform comparison, the analysis uses Polymarket, a decentralized exchange operating on the Polygon blockchain.
+Unlike Kalshi, Polymarket is globally accessible and allows pseudonymous trading via blockchain wallets.
+These structural differences make Polymarket useful for distinguishing patterns that appear exchange-specific from patterns that are also visible in a different institutional setting.

-The Kalshi dataset comprises 64.7 million trades across 210,608 binary contracts, representing approximately 16.8 billion contracts traded, with a cutoff date of 31 December 2025.
-For each trade, the dataset includes the contract identifier, execution price (in cents), number of contracts, the side taken by the trade initiator, and the execution timestamp (millisecond precision).
-For each market, the dataset includes the contract identifier, event category, resolution status and outcome (yes or no), and close time.
+The earliest observed Kalshi trade timestamp in the local data is 1 July 2021, and the earliest observed Polymarket trade timestamp in the unified comparison data is 6 March 2023.
+The analysis applies a cutoff date of 31 December 2025.
+The Kalshi dataset comprises 64.7 million trades across 210,608 binary contracts, representing approximately 16.8 billion contracts traded.
+For each trade, the dataset includes the contract identifier, execution price in cents, number of contracts, the side taken by the trade initiator and the execution timestamp.
+For each market, the dataset includes the contract identifier, event category, resolution status, outcome and close time.
 Of the 210,608 markets, 98.6\% of those past their close date have resolved with a definitive yes/no outcome (Table~\ref{tab:kalshi_summary}).
-The Polymarket dataset comprises 227.6 million trades across 116,000 resolved contracts (61.3 billion contracts traded), with the same cutoff date.
+The Polymarket dataset comprises 288.7 million trades across 218,000 resolved contracts (79.8 billion contracts traded); the deposited unified snapshot is restricted to resolved contracts, since resolution outcomes are required to estimate calibration.
 Polymarket trade timestamps are derived from Polygon block numbers with approximately 3-hour noise, a limitation that affects the two shortest time bins (Section~\ref{sec:landscape}).